Central Sterile Processing and Distribution

 More information:

-- Students will be REQUIRED to purchase a student ID badge for $5.
+• Students will be REQUIRED to buy a student ID badge for $5.

-- Students will need to bring in cash, check or card to the cashier’s office on each campus.
+• Students will need to bring in cash, a check, or a card to the cashier’s office on each campus.

-- National Criminal Background Check - Your background check MUST be a National check, not a State or County check.
-You may use any company that offers this service.
-For additional information, please click the following link: https://checkr.com/resources/articles/national-background-checks.
+• NATIONAL Background Check – (You may use any company that offers this service.
+For additional information, please click the following link: https://checkr.com)

 DRESS CODE